Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general patterns observed in the insurance training industry.
+The following table categorizes states into cost tiers based on general patterns observed in the insurance industry's training and licensing costs:

 TierEstimated RangeStates